rafaelppires/rex/README.md

 # Rex: SGX decentralized recommender
 This repository contains the code of a decentralized recommender system that shares data instead of models and protects user's privacy by using Intel SGX.
-Its description and evaluation was published in the paper "TEE-based decentralized recommender systems: The raw data sharing redemption", which will be presented in the 36th International Parallel and Distributed Processing Symposium, that took place in Lyon (France) from May 30 - June 3, 2022.
+Its description and evaluation were published in the paper "TEE-based decentralized recommender systems: The raw data sharing redemption", which will be presented in the 36th International Parallel and Distributed Processing Symposium (IPDPS) in Lyon, France, from May 30 - June 3, 2022.

 If this code or the ideas in the paper are somehow helpful to you, please cite us according to this bib(liographic) entry: